karthik11135/add_hdf_proposal/add_hdf_proposal.md

 ### Conclusion

 In conclusion, my strong knowledge in Python, experience with open-source contributions, and familiarity with the TARDIS codebase make me a great fit for this project.
-While I have exams from May 3rd to May 9th, I will be entirely free afterward and fully committed to executing the project.
-I look forward to contribute meaningfully to the TARDIS RT Collaboration.
+While I have exams from May 3rd to May 9th, I will be entirely free afterward and fully committed to developing the project.
+I look forward to contribute my fullest to the TARDIS RT Collaboration.